UMAprotocol/protocol/documentation/tutorials/creating_synthetic_tokens.md

 This tutorial will show you how to create synthetic tokens from the command line using UMA’s synthetic token template.
 Before beginning this tutorial, please make sure your environment is set up correctly by following the instructions in the “Prerequisites” section.
 After completing this section, your environment will:
 * Clone the UMA repo
-* Run Ganache on localhost port 9545
+* Run a personal Ethereum blockchain locally on port 9545
 * Compile all contracts in the UMA repo

 Below, we’ll discuss how to create and manage a token sponsor position via the command line on a local testnet.
+UMA also has a command-line interface (CLI) tool that bundles and renames some of these steps.
+These tutorials discuss how to create and manage a token sponsor position using this CLI tool. <!-- (links to separate page) -->

+* Begin [here](#parameterize-and-deploy-a-contract) if you are creating a new type of synthetic token on a local testnet.
+* Begin [here](#create-new-tokens-from-an-existing-contract) if you are creating synthetic tokens from an existing contract on a local testnet.
-Please look here for information on existing UMA-supported testnet and mainnet deployments.
+* Begin here if you are creating tokens on UMA-supported testnet and mainnet deployments. <!-- (links to separate page) -->

-## Step 1: Deploy a contract and create tokens.
+## Parameterize and deploy a contract

 1. Set up the truffle environment and migrate contracts.
 (This step is not necessary if working with an existing testnet or mainnet deployment.)
 ```